koffiedrinker/notes/compile_and_run_guide.md

         protocol        = tcp # TCP...
-        user            = ctf_chall_user # Our user which will run the executable wait            = no # If yes, then only allow 1 connection and let everyone else wait.
+        user            = ctf_chall_user # Our user which will run the executable wait            = no # If yes, then only allow 1 connection and let everyone else wait. server          = /path/to/binary # Where's your binary at

 }
 ```
 Source: https://en.wikipedia.org/wiki/Xinetd